phillshaffer/Quilljs-Text-Shadow-and-Outline/README.md

 # Quilljs Text Shadow and Outline
-Mini prof of concept to extend Quilljs to support custom text formats
+Mini proof of concept to extend Quilljs to support custom text formats

 ## Required
 * node.js